Skip to main content

 Am I eligible to apply?

-To be eligible to register in the Women in Business program, you must:
+To join the Women in Business program, you must:

-• Thinking about establishing a business or own a business
+• Be thinking about starting a business or currently own one.

-• If you are a business owner, your business must be;
+If you are a business owner, your business must also:

 Frequently asked questions